 (2) The rhythm of speech or singing, including intonation and stresses as applied to speech and singing, poetry and lyrics

 This is a device for converting acoustic sound waves into an electrical representation of the sound wave.
-Microphones are categorised according to several different attributes.
+Microphones are categorized according to several different attributes.
 For example:

 Middle Eight sections usually use new chord progressions.
 It is called a middle 8 because it happens in the middle of the song and the length is generally 8 bars.

-Middle Eights introduce a contrast with the rest of the song.
+A Middle Eight introduces a contrast with the rest of the song.
 Many early solos were played during the middle eight.

 Songstuff Midi Article

 This is the use of MIDI Messages to control the basic features of a recording device.
 This includes Start Recording, Stop Recording, and Track Arming.
 MMC does not contain any timing information.